San Mateo, Isabela: Climate

 The climate of San Mateo falls under third type.
 This type of climate is characterized by no pronounced maximum rain period with a short dry season lasting from one to three months.
 Rainfall starts in July and continues through December with either October or November as the peak of the rainy season.

-As per data gathered from the ISU PAG-ASA PCARRD AGROMET Station, Echague, Isabela, the average monthly rainfall for 2011 was 238.20mm with the highest recorded at 558.20mm in September and at least in March with 32.6mm.
+Per data gathered from the ISU PAG-ASA PCARRD AGROMET Station, Echague, Isabela, the average monthly rainfall for 2011 was 238.20mm with the highest recorded at 558.20mm in September and at least in March with 32.6mm.
 The highest recorded temperature was its peak in May at 34.40C during the summer season and the lowest at 26.10C in January.
 However the average temperature for the same period was 30.70C.

 Land Classification and Uses

 The soil type of San Mateo is 49.89% Santa Rita Clay Loam which is suited for lowland crops like rice, tobacco and mungo.
 Other soil types are Bago Series (26.04%), San Manuel Series (9.87%), Peñaranda (2.31%), Agustin Series (7.95%) and River Wash Gravel (3.95%).

 The existing land uses of the municipality are as follows:

 The long and mighty Magat River, the biggest tributary of the Cagayan River lies in the vast plains devoted to agriculture in the area.

 The Tao-Tao River and the four (4) creeks found in the municipality named Porvida, Gaddanan, Macañao and Balaobao are likewise tapped to supply water to elevated portions of agricultural lands through the use of water pumps.